Key Performance Indicator (KPI)

-A KPI, which stands for Key Performance Indicator, is a way for businesses, organizations or individuals to measure how much progress has been made over time and whether they are on track to reach their goals.
-Broadly speaking, KPIs provide information about performance levels in relation to the strategic targets that need to be met.
+A KPI, which stands for Key Performance Indicator, is a way for businesses, organizations or individuals to measure progress over time and whether they are on track to reach their goals.
+KPIs provide information about performance levels in relation to meeting strategic targets.

 Why are KPIs important?

 While extremely useful for evaluating overall performance, a KPI also helps when first setting goals for your marketing strategies.
 This is because you can use KPIs as a navigational tool, outlining which performance levels you should expect to achieve desired results.

 Whether used in the business development decision-making process or as yardsticks to measure performance levels, KPIs help improve overall effectiveness.
 Measuring KPIs can positively impact starting a business or growing an existing one.
 When you know what success looks like, you can better achieve it.

 Some widely recognized benefits of using KPI's include:

 · Actionable insights that can guide businesses in making informed decisions about a marketing campaign or business decision.